-During the last several years, weak financial markets have been an important factor affecting the level of our exploration activities and we were unable to obtain sufficient finances for major exploration programs in 2012 and 2013.
-Focus was therefore put on our placer deposit, were significant funds for development were available however our main focus in the future will continue to be the exploration of the hard-rock targets of our Chandalar property as funds become available.
+During the last several years, weak financial markets have been an important factor affecting the level of our exploration activities and we were unable to obtain sufficient finances for major exploration programs in 2012, 2013 and 2014.
+Focus was therefore put on our placer deposit, where significant funds for development were available.
+However, our main focus in the future will continue to be the exploration of the hard-rock targets of our Chandalar property as funds become available.